adrianblakey/slot-car-data-logger/usecase.md

   - uid: slotcar
   - pwd: sl0tc1r

 So that the user shall be able to configure their phone as an access point to enable the logger to get a net connection.
+With the device now network-attached, it shall be possible to upload addtional WiFi configuration files, or other files to the flash using a Web browser interface.

 The software shall detect the file system's free space size and writes shall be prevented from completely filling up the filesystem.
 This is important for writes to flash to prevent file system corruption.

 A collection of profiles (a track/lane tuple) shall be stored on the filesystem in a file.
-The device shall be shipped with profiles for all UK tracks (track name and lanes).
+The device shall be shipped with profiles for several UK tracks (track name and lanes).
 The user shall be able to select a specific profile after power on either by button presses, or by connecting a portable Bluetooth device like a phone, and using generic BT client software that provides write access to device-presented characteristics to select and display a specific profile.

+We shall also maintain in a github repo a complete collection of UK track profiles.
+It shall be possible to instruct the device to download track profiles from this store to the device.

 The use case assumes a user shall, before they visit a specific track, they'd power up the device and select the track they are about to attend.
-When they arrive at the track they'd then power up the device and nominate their lane - again using a Bluetooth client or button presses.
+With the device connected to the Internet, it shall update its local track description from the git repo.
+On arrival at the track the device shall be power up, and the initial lane and event type nominated using a Bluetooth client or button presses.

+There shall be three differnt nominations, to accelerate lane switching, namely:

+  1. Random choice - hop on any lane in no specific order.
+  2. Practice - a specific lane rotation.
+  3. Race - the track-specific lane rotation for racing - maintained in the tracks description data.

 The device may be connected to up to 2 Bluetooth clients for selecting a track profile and receiving log data output.